Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 While laws are subject to amendments, the training of ChatGPT is based on data collected up to a certain point, and therefore, it may not always provide advice based on the most current information.
 Furthermore, the advice that should be provided varies depending on various circumstances such as the background of the case, the age, and the position of the person seeking advice.

-In addition, legal advice can have a significant impact on a person’s life.
-Hence, it is explicitly stated that any legal advice generated by ChatGPT must be reviewed by a specialist before being provided to the person seeking advice.
+Furthermore, the impact of legal counsel on an individual’s life can be substantial.
+Therefore, it is explicitly stated that any legal advice generated by ChatGPT must be reviewed by a specialist before being provided to the person seeking advice.

 Provision of Information on Financial Advice